-Although the NAC algorithm can be performed online, many thousands of dialogues are required hence online learning with real humans is not practical.
+Although the NAC algorithm can be performed online, online learning with real humans would require too much effort.
 Instead, the system interacted with the agenda-based simulator discussed above.
 The same reward function was used as for evaluation, thus a 20 point reward was given for full completion of a dialogue and 1 point was subtracted for each dialogue turn.
-Figure 8 shows how the average reward improves as more dialogues are completed.
-After 250,000 dialogues the policy was fixed to yield the trained policy denoted as BUDS-TRA below.
+Fig. 8 shows how the average reward improves as more dialogues are completed.
+After 250,000 dialogues the policy was fixed, giving a learned policy for the proposed framework (BUDS-TRA).